calebchiang/1800_202310_BBY20/README.md

 ## 1. Project Description
 State your app in a nutshell, or one-sentence pitch.
 Give some elaboration on what the core features are.
 This browser based web application to ...
-* Josh: Im scared, but hopefully we can help people learn about extreme weather events around the globe.
+* Josh: Sidewalks are dope and we want to keep them safe.
+Stay upright out there.
 * Hi my name is Sarah.
 I'm excited about this project because I can experience working in a team.
 * HI my name is Caleb.
 I am excited to improve my programming skills.
 ## 2. Names of Contributors